-Background: As preventive measures to curb COVID-19 transmission, Indonesia, Malaysia and Singapore had imposed web-accessible regulations where the popularity of relative internet search volume can be obtained from Google Trend (GT).
-This research aimed to seek the relationship between public search interest and countries' policies, furthermore to observe whether the Google Trend data could be utilized as a tool to make a risk communication during this pandemic.
+Background: As preventive measures to curb coronavirus disease 2019 (COVID-19) transmission, Indonesia, Malaysia and Singapore had imposed web-accessible regulations where the popularity of relative internet search volume can be obtained from Google Trends (GT).
+This research aimed to seek the relationship between public search interest and countries' policies, furthermore to observe whether the GT data could be utilized as a tool to make a risk communication during this pandemic.

-Method: This retrospective study used Google Trends to analyze the relative search volume (RSV) of keywords Large-scale Social Restrictions (Pembatasan Sosial Berskala Besar (PSBB)), Movement Control Order (MCO) or Perintah Kawalan Pergerakan (PKP) and Circuit Breaker (CB) for Indonesia, Malaysia and Singapore respectively.
-Daily number of COVID-19 confirmed cases were collected and analyzed using Pearson correlation and time-lag with p-value <0.05.
-Every search interest peak and mobility trends changes were qualitatively analyzed
+Methods: This retrospective study used GT to analyze the relative search volume (RSV) of keywords large-scale social restrictions (Pembatasan Sosial Berskala Besar - PSBB), Movement Control Order (MCO) or Perintah Kawalan Pergerakan (PKP) and Circuit Breaker (CB) for Indonesia, Malaysia and Singapore respectively.
+Daily number of COVID-19 confirmed cases were collected and analyzed using Pearson correlation and time-lag with P<0.05.
+Every search interest peak and mobility trends changes were qualitatively analyzed.

-Result: The results exhibited the relationship between the government containment policy, the peaks of analyzed RSV keywords and the mobility trends.
-The containment policy has significant relationships with COVID-19 daily cases (p<0.05).
+Results: The results exhibited the relationship between the government containment policy, the peaks of analyzed RSV keywords and the mobility trends.
+The containment policy has significant relationships with COVID-19 daily cases (P<0.05).